pjweggy/CLADES/README.md

 # CLADES (CLAssification based DElimitation of Species)
 ## CLADES is a python code designed for species delimitation problem.
-### June 6, 2024: CLADES was written by Jingwen Pei, formal PhD student at University of Connecticut.
+### June 6, 2024: CLADES was written by Jingwen Pei, former PhD student at University of Connecticut.
 Jingwen has graduated and left acadmia.
 If you have questions about CLADES, please contact Yufeng Wu (yufeng.wu@uconn.edu) and/or post your questions under "Issues".

 ==== Prerequisite ====